5l1v3r1/average.js/README.md

  * average() - number - get the current average.
 If no average is available, or if the average contains infinite values, NaN is returned.
  * copy() - CenterAverage - create a deep copy of this average.
+ * integralValueForAverageBelow(number) - number - compute a positive integer value which could be supplied to pushValue() in order for the next average() to be less than the passed value.
+If no such value exists, this returns NaN.
+If all positive integers meet the criterion, this returns Infinity.
  * pushValue(number) - void - add a new value to the rolling average.
 If the window was full, this will consequently remove the oldest value from the window.
  * standardDeviation() - number - get the standard deviation of the times in the window, excluding the lowest and highest values which were omitted from the average.
  * valueNeededForAverage(number) - number - compute a value which could be supplied to pushValue() in order for the next average() to be the passed value.
 If no value exists, this returns NaN.